UW-CSE-576-2021SP/Homework/src/hw2/README.md

 Welcome, it's time for homework 2!
 This one may be a little harder than the last one so remember to start early!
 In order to make grading easier, please only edit the files we mention to submit.
 You will submit the `src/hw2/modify_image.c` file on Canvas.

-Run the following commands from inside your `homeworks` folder:
+Run the following commands from inside your `Homework` folder:
 ```
 git pull
 make clean